DataBiosphere/terra-docker/README.md

 },
 ```

-## How this interacts with terra-uia
+## How this interacts with terra-ui

 ## Terra-ui representation
 The leonardo-build-terra-docker job builds this repo, and after each build it will re-generate a master version file, and upload it under the name specified in the conf.